mmagnus/rna-tools/docs/source/want.rst

        --inplace output/205d_rmH2o_mutA1234-B1_inplace.pdb

 .. image:: ../pngs/mutate.png
-Figure.
 Input structure on the left, mutated structure on the right.

 If, for whatever reason, the tool here does not do what you want, use the tool from MC-Fold|MC-Sym Pipeline (go there https://www.major.iric.ca/MC-Pipeline/ and scroll down to the Section: "RNA SEQUENCE MUTATION" at the very bottom of the page).